Before we begin the manufacturing stage, here are some technical basics.

 HORNS

-The lugs are located on each side of the case and allow the watch strap to be attached using a pump.
+The lugs are located on either side of the case and allow the watch strap to be secured using a pump.

 This is the width between 2 lugs of the watch case.